University of Florida College of Medicine: History

 The college was officially established in 1956.
 The founding Dean of the college was Dr. George T. Harrell.
 Dr. Harrell also founded the College of Medicine at Pennsylvania State University, becoming the first person to found two medical schools.

 In March 2009, the college received the largest donation in its history.
 Jerry and Judy Davis donated $20 million to the College of Medicine to support teaching, research and programs in cancer, with special emphasis on research in lymphoma, breast cancer, bone marrow and gastrointestinal cancer.

+The college has a long history of innovation.
+Highlights include: